 One Paragraph Description of the SkillTRAN Methodology:

-SkillTRAN gets data from various government resources (Bureau of Census - Current Population Survey and Bureau of Labor Statistics - Occupational Employment Survey (OES) and National Long-term Employment Projections).
-SkillTRAN has examined each of the 12,761 DOT occupations and related government occupational codes and cross-references to assign one or more NAICS industry codes to each DOT to indicate which NAICS industries are the most likely industries for that DOT to be employed.
-Job Browser Pro and OASYS Web show only the NAICS industries relevant for a specific DOT, retrieving only the relevant, related employment data.
+SkillTRAN gets data from various government resources (Bureau of Census - Current Population Survey and Bureau of Labor Statistics - Occupational Employment and Wage Survey (OEWS) and National Long-term Employment Projections).
+SkillTRAN has examined each of the 12,761 DOT occupations and related government occupational codes and cross-references to assign one or more North American Industry Classification Codes (NAICS) industry codes to each DOT to indicate which NAICS industries are the most likely industries for that DOT to be employed.
+Job Browser Pro and OASYS Web show only the NAICS industries relevant for a specific DOT, retrieving only the relevant, related OEWS employment data.
 The estimation method then acts like a spreadsheet template to perform appropriate simple calculations based on the selected DOT occupation.
-The template is immediately responsive to user input for National, State, Sub-State, Full-Time and/or Part-Time employment estimates.
-The template retrieves, calculates and sums the values to prepare a DOT-specific estimate of employment numbers.
-It is only at the industry level of employment of an occupation that an equal distribution calculation is made.
+The template is immediately responsive to user selection for National, State, Sub-State, Full-Time and/or Part-Time employment estimates.
+The template retrieves, calculates and sums the values to prepare a DOT-specific estimate of employment numbers based on your choices.
+It is only at the NAICS industry level of employment of an occupation that an equal distribution calculation is made.
 This industry-level approach provides substantial differentiation between DOT occupations in the same SOC group.